csu-hci-projects/SP24-Enhancing-User-Experience-through-Dynamic-Chatbot-Interaction/README.md

 Configuration
 Obtain a Discord bot token by creating a new bot application on the Discord Developer Portal: https://discord.com/developers/applications
-Obtain an OpenWeatherMap API key by signing up for an account on the OpenWeatherMap website: https://home.openweathermap.org/users/sign_up
+Set the bot to have Admin and then copy the URL into a browser and invite it to the server Obtain an OpenWeatherMap API key by signing up for an account on the OpenWeatherMap website: https://home.openweathermap.org/users/sign_up
 Replace YOUR_DISCORD_BOT_TOKEN with your Discord bot token in the bot.py file.
 Replace YOUR_OPENWEATHERMAP_API_KEY with your OpenWeatherMap API key in the bot.py file.

 Usage
-Run the bot program by executing the following command in your terminal: python bot.py Once the bot is running, it will log in to Discord and be ready to respond to messages in the specified server.
+Run the bot program by executing the following command in your terminal: python bot.py (is using VScode just hit the run Icon)
+Once the bot is running, it will log in to Discord and be ready to respond to messages in the specified server.
 To interact with the bot, simply type messages in any channel where the bot is present.
 Predefined responses: